 This graph shows CPI-W since January 2000.
 The red lines are the Q3 average of CPI-W for each year.

 Note: The year labeled for the calculation, and the adjustment is effective for December of that year (received by beneficiaries in January of the following year).

-CPI-W was up 0.7% year-over-year in August, and although this is early – we need the data for July, August and September – my guess is COLA will be slightly positive this year.
+CPI-W was up 0.6% year-over-year in June, and although this is very early – we need the data for July, August and September – my current guess is COLA will be positive this year, and will probably be around 1% this year.

 Contribution and Benefit Base

 The law prohibits an increase in the contribution and benefit base if COLA is not greater than zero, so there was no change in the contribution and benefit base for 2016.
-However if the there is even a small increase in COLA (it will be close this year), the contribution base will be adjusted using the National Average Wage Index (and catch up for last year).
+However if the there is even a small increase in COLA (seems likely this year), the contribution base will be adjusted using the National Average Wage Index (and catch up for last year).

 From Social Security: Cost-of-Living Adjustment Must Be Greater Than Zero

 … … any amount that is directly dependent for its value on the COLA would not increase.
 For example, the maximum Supplemental Security Income (SSI) payment amounts would not increase if there were no COLA.

 … if there were no COLA, section 230(a) of the Social Security Act prohibits an increase in the contribution and benefit base (Social Security’s maximum taxable earnings), which normally increases with increases in the national average wage index.
 Similarly, the retirement test exempt amounts would not increase …

 The contribution base will be adjusted using the National Average Wage Index.
 This is based on a one year lag.
 The National Average Wage Index is not available for 2015 yet, but wages probably increased again in 2015.
 If wages increased the same as last year, then the contribution base next year will increase to around $127,000 from the current $118,500.